 Pretty Good House – Pretty Good House provides a framework and set of guidelines for building or renovating a high-performance (mold-preventative) home that focus on its the health of the inhabitants and the environment.

 Mold Preventative Building

-Building a Safe Home – This is an excellent course on mold preventative building.
+Building a Safe Home – This is an essential course on mold preventative building.
 It covers details on building mold preventative foundations, walls systems, roofs, windows and openings.
 It also covers site selection and prep.
 It is accessible for homeowners.
 It can also be shared with your builders or taken by those in the industry.
 Cheryl is a leader in mold prevention.

-I have taken other courses on mold preventative building, but none were accessible as this one for those who are not in the industry.
+I have taken other courses on mold preventative building, but none were as accessible as this one for those who are not in the industry.

 Other courses by Cheryl were very helpful: